unfulvio/wp-php-console/readme.txt

 = 1.4.0 =
 * Internal changes, improved usage of Composer in plugin development
+* Support for WordPress language packs
+* Updated PHP Console Library to 3.1.5
+* Tested up to WordPress 4.4

 = 1.3.9 =
 * Use WP Requirements as Composer dependency.